Top 10 Crypto Wallets Compared

 Trezor is very much the Pepsi to Ledger’s Coke.
 Both are the undisputed heavyweights of the cryptocurrency hardware wallet world.

 Like Ledger, Trezor also has a budget model, the Trezor One, but we think the higher-end Trezor Model T is particularly appealing.
-There are plenty of people think the Trezor Model T is the best crypto wallet, and it’s hard to argue with them.
+There are plenty of people think the Trezor Model T is the best crypto wallet, and it’s difficult to argue with them.

 The Trezor Model T is one of the few crypto wallets that has a full color touch screen display, which makes it a breeze to use.
 Having a full screen on the device is a massive improvement over the tiny monochrome screens that most companies utilize.
 Interestingly, you can use the Trezor T for more than just cryptocurrency.
 It also has a password manager where you safely store passwords or other digital keys.